 Tasmania is a natural paradise and is the 26th largest island in the world.
 It is also one of the favourite vacation spots in Australia, with beautiful beaches, breathtaking mountains, and glistening lakes surrounding this state.

 It is a relaxed place with the cleanest air and purest water.
 You can drive anywhere in this island state - from the beach-lined coasts to the World Heritage-listed mountain regions in just a few hours.

-If you are planning to study abroad, then you should consider Tasmania.
+If you are planning to study abroad, consider Tasmania.
 Read this post below to learn about the benefits of studying in this great part of Australia.

 1. Studying in Tasmania

 The total student population of Tasmania is 25,000.
 Of these, 22% are domestic students, and 78% are international students.

 Despite its small population, Tasmania offers a broad range of Australian university courses in science, arts, health and business, as well as programs focusing on the environment and natural resources.
 Local specialisations include studies in Antarctic science, maritime technology management and naval architecture.

 Tasmania welcomes international students to study in top-ranked institutes that provide high-quality education and research opportunities.
 These renowned institutes allow students to learn new skills and improve their English Language skills.

 Every student living and studying in Tasmania receives personal attention and great support from advisors and teachers.

 After studying for one year in Tasmania, you can apply for a Skilled Regional (Provisional) Visa or any other state-sponsored visa.
 And completing two years of study enables you to apply for a Skilled Nominated Visa.
 To apply for Australian permanent residency, consider studying in Tasmania.
 The country offers various migration opportunities.

 2. Working in Tasmania

 International students get valuable work experience opportunities during their studies.
 This allows them to create professional networks, which they can use to get a job after graduation.
 You can also apply for a part-time job while studying.